SichangHe/blog_backup/what_does_mdbook.md

 - Process the book by looping through its content and changing them.
 - Print the book back to StdOut.
 - Other enhancement such as option handling and parallelism.

-This sounds quite easy.
-But:

-- Why was mdBook-KaTeX in a mess?
-- Why did it have a fake renderer?
-- Why was it using Tokio?

-Well, I will save the story to another time.